Jona (footballer)

-Jonathan Mejía Ruiz (born 7 January 1989), commonly known as Jona, is a Honduran professional footballer who plays for Spanish club UD Torre del Mar as a striker.
+Jonathan Mejía Ruiz (born 7 January 1989), commonly known as Jona, is a Honduran professional footballer who plays as a striker.

 Club career

 Born in Málaga, Andalusia, Jona only played lower league football in his beginnings, always in the Segunda División B. He represented in quick succession Lorca Deportiva CF, UD Melilla, Deportivo Fabril, Zamora CF and CD Ourense.

 In mid-January 2013, after excelling in the first half of the season with Ourense, Jona was acquired by La Liga club Granada CF, being immediately loaned to Vitória S.C. of Portugal.
 He made his Primeira Liga debut with the latter on 4 March, playing two minutes in a 2–0 home win against Académica de Coimbra.

 In the following years, Jona all but competed in the Spanish Segunda División, representing Real Jaén, Cádiz CF (two spells), Albacete Balompié, UCAM Murcia CF, Córdoba CF and CD Lugo.
 He was relegated from that level three times.

 Jona terminated his contract with Córdoba on 15 January 2019, and signed a two-and-a-half-year deal with third division side Hércules CF the following day.